DavidMercier/traite/otlet_traite_1934_FR.rst

   Walter F. K. 1912.
 Abréviations and technical term«

 used in book catalogs and in bibliographies.
 Boston.
-Library of Congre»».
+Library of Congress.
 Notes on the Cataloguing.
 Calendaring and Arranging of Manuscripts.
 Washington, 1931.

   Guppy, Henry.
 Suggestion for the Cataloguing of